HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/troubleshooting.md

 If the sparkle icon or floating action button (FAB) does not appear:

 - Verify that IQ is installed and enabled.
 For instructions, refer to [Enabling IQ](enable.md).
-- Confirm that all IQ components upgraded successfully and the deployment is healthy after a Helm upgrade.
+- Confirm that all IQ components upgraded successfully and the deployment is healthy after a DX Core Helm upgrade.
 - Verify your account permissions with a system administrator.
 While IQ is optimized for the Practitioner persona, any authorized DX user can access it.

 **Incorrect message display**